 Summary

-The 2019 Click It or Ticket program was very effective, although there is still room for improvement.
-The Click It or Ticket campaign has been conducted in Alabama annually since 2001.
+The 2022 Click It or Ticket program was extremely effective, although there is room for improvement.
+The Click It or Ticket campaign has been conducted in Alabama since 2001.
+Due to COVID-19 restrictions during 2020, the CIOT enforcement and media campaign was conducted but observational and phone surveys were not conducted that year.